awsdocs/amazon-eks-user-guide/doc_source/pod-id-how-it-works.md

 Amazon EKS Pod Identity provides credentials to your workloads with an additional *EKS Auth* API and an agent pod that runs on each node\.

 In your add\-ons, such as *Amazon EKS add\-ons* and self\-managed controller, operators, and other add\-ons, the author needs to update their software to use the latest AWS SDKs\.
-For the list of compatibility between EKS Pod Identity and the add\-ons produced by Amazon EKS, see the previous section [EKS Pod Identity restrictions](pod-identities.md#pod-id-restrictions)\.

 ## Using EKS Pod Identities in your code<a name="pod-id-credentials"></a>